 - Observe and validate the patient's emotions and give them enough time and space to express their reactions.

 - Make sure the patient has understood by asking them to briefly summarise the main points of the conversation.
 Encourage them to express their concerns.

-- Provide reading material for the patient to absorb when they are ready.
+- Give the patient some reading material to absorb when they are ready.

-- Suggest that the patient note down any questions they'd like to ask you at your next meeting, so you can be sure you are appropriately exploring their understanding.
+- Suggest they note down any questions they'd like to ask you at your next meeting, so you can be sure you're appropriately exploring their understanding.